 Suicide is not an idle threat.
 It is not something that people talk about to gain attention, so it is crucial to take any warning signs or threats of suicide seriously.
 Talking to someone about suicidal ideation will not cause suicide.

 Suicide rates are rising in the United States.
-Between 1999 and 2017, there was a 33% increase in deaths by suicide.
+Between 1999 and 2017, there was a

 - If you know someone at immediate risk of self-harm, suicide, or hurting another person:

 - Call 911 or the local emergency number.